You can also order this Christmas cake through my food voyageur shop

 Don’t add the marzipan layer if you are not planning to wrap it straight away.
 Remember the cake needs to be brushed with brandy every 2 days, so when you are ready to wrap the cakes with wrapping paper, then brush brandy first then add the layer of marzipan and cut into pieces and wrap it.

-In-room temperature up to 3 months, due to the alcohol, it will preserve the cake.
-In the fridge up to 1 year.
+In-room temperature up to 12 months, due to the alcohol, will preserve the cake.
+In the fridge for more than 1 year.

 How to cut Sri Lankan Christmas cake?